Mary Roy

-Mary Roy (7 November 1933 – 1 September 2022) was an Indian educator and women's rights activist known for winning a Supreme Court lawsuit in 1986 against the inheritance law prevalent within the Syrian Malabar Nasrani community of Kerala.
+Mary Roy (7 November 1933 – 1 September 2022) was an Indian educator and women's rights activist known for winning a Supreme Court lawsuit in 1986 against the inheritance law prevalent within the Syrian Malabar Nasrani (or Syrian Christian) community of Kerala.
 The judgement ensured equal rights for Syrian Christian women as with their male siblings in their ancestral property.
-Until then, her Syrian Christian community followed the provisions of the Travancore Succession Act of 1916 and the Cochin Succession Act, 1921, while elsewhere in India the same community followed the Indian Succession Act of 1925.
+Until then, the Syrian Christian community in Kerala were subject to the provisions of the Travancore Christian Succession Act of 1916 and the Cochin Succession Act, 1921 (the kingdoms of Travancore and Cochin being predecessors to the state of Kerala), while elsewhere in India the same community was subject to the Indian Succession Act of 1925.

 Mary Roy was denied her share of the familial property due to the Travancore Christian Succession Act of 1916.
 She sued her brother after her father's death for equal inheritance.
-In the case Mary Roy Etc v State of Kerala and Others that was heard by the Supreme Court of India, she won the case against her brother.
+In the case Mary Roy Etc v State of Kerala and Others which was heard by the Supreme Court of India in 1986, she won the case against her brother.

-She was the founder-director of Pallikoodam (formerly Corpus Christi High School) at Kalathilpady, a suburb of Kottayam town in the state of Kerala.
-Her daughter is the Booker Prize winner Arundhati Roy.
+She was the founder-director of Pallikoodam (formerly Corpus Christi High School) at Kalathilpady, a suburb of Kottayam, in the state of Kerala.
+Her daughter is the Booker Prize winning author Arundhati Roy.

 Mary Roy Etc v State of Kerala and Others

 Mary Roy Etc v State of Kerala and Others is considered a landmark case in the Supreme Court of India that brought equal rights for Syrian Christian women in India as their male siblings on matters of inheritance.
-The women of Mary Roy's Syrian Christian community could not inherit property because of the Travancore Christian Succession Act of 1916.
+The women of the Syrian Christian community could not inherit property because of the Travancore Christian Succession Act of 1916.
 As laid out in this act, Syrian Christian women could inherit property but would only be paid the lesser of one quarter of a son's inheritance or 5,000 rupees as what was referred to as sthreedhanam.
 Contesting this, Roy filed the case against George Isaac, her brother, after the demise of her father P. V. Isaac in 1960.
 She sued her brother to gain equal access to the inheritance left to them.
 The lower court at first rejected her plea.
 The property was divided into two parts—the Kottayam property which was spread over two locales and another at Nattakom Grama Panchayath.
 The case was considered a landmark case for the reason it fought for equal property rights for Syrian Christian women.